FoldingAtHome/siegetank-backend/docs/tutorial.rst

 Testing Your Stream
 -------------------

-You can download the latest pre-built, headless cores at http://www.stanford.edu/~yutongz/ocores/.
-These cores do not need a client to function.
-They are built for Ubuntu 14.04 and are linked against OpenMM 6.0.1, but has been reported to work in 12.04.
+Before you change the stage of your target to public, you should do testing with pre-built cores (http://www.stanford.edu/~yutongz/ocores/).
+These cores do not need a client to function, and can be run as is.
+They are built for Ubuntu 12.04/14.04 and are linked against OpenMM 6.0.1.
 Always get the latest version if possible.

 By default, a target's stage is private.
-This means that only cores that explicitly specify your target's id can request a stream.
-To test, simply use:
+This means that only cores that explicitly specify your target's id can be assigned.
+To test your private target, use:

 ..sourcecode:: bash

-    > ./ocore_xxx --target_id <your target's id>
+    > ./ocore_xxx --target <your target's id>

 to check if your target is functioning correctly.